-NOTE: The property is currently enrolled in the Timber land program (E97CT118).
-The owner of the property does not want to harvest the trees commercially.
+NOTE: The property is currently enrolled in the Timber land program (L92CT009).
+The owners of the property do not want to harvest the trees commercially.
 The purpose of this application is to reclassify the property in PBRS.
 The new open space taxation agreement should supersede any existing agreement for this property's PBRS participation.